php-fig/fig-standards/proposed/PSR-1-basic.md

 ```

 Formal namespaces were introduced in PHP 5.3.
 Code written for 5.2.x
-and before must use the pseudo-namespacing convention of `Vendor_`
+and before MUST use the pseudo-namespacing convention of `Vendor_`
 prefixes on class names.
-Code written for PHP 5.3 and after must use
+Code written for PHP 5.3 and after MUST use
 formal namespaces.

 ```php